 Moving from Cash accounting to “true” Accrual accounting represents a significant jump in the time and investment required to keep your books.
 There are two other major issues with Accrual that need to be considered:

 - You cannot simply declare yourself Accrual without specifying under what set of rules you operate.
 It’s like asking someone to referee a game of football.
-You would have to make it known if you were following NCAA rules, or those set by the NFL, or something else entirely, like those used in Canada.
-To get back to accounting, you will usually follow IRS rules or those regulated in the U.S. as Generally Accepted Accounting Principles (GAAP).
+You would have to make it known if you were following NCAA rules, or those set by the NFL, or something else entirely, like Aussie Rules or Arena Football.
+But to (thankfully) get back to accounting, you will usually follow IRS rules or those regulated in the U.S. as Generally Accepted Accounting Principles (GAAP).

 Do you need true GAAP-certified books?